 - Medications – Please bring your prescription bottles of medications with you to your clinic appointment.
 You may be asked to take certain medications with a sip of water before you arrive at the hospital on the day of your procedure/surgery.
 While you’re in the hospital, the nurse will provide all medications needed.

 - Smoking – Limit or abstain from smoking before surgery.
-Smoking is not permitted on JMHS campus.
+Smoking is not permitted on the JMHS campus.

 - Illness – Please notify your physician if a sore throat, cold, fever, or other symptoms develop prior to surgery/procedure.